fix8mt/fiber/README.md

 ```

 ### Exceptions
-Any exceptions caught within a fiber should be assigned to a std::exception pointer using std::current_exception.
+Any exceptions caught within a fiber should be assigned to a `std::exception_ptr` using `std::current_exception`.
 The calling function should then rethrow using
-std::rethrow_exception, as in the following example:
+`std::rethrow_exception`, as in the following example:

 ```c++
 std::exception_ptr _eptr;